mity/acutest/README.md

 **Windows specific features:**
 * By default, every unit test is executed as a child process.
 * By default, if the output is directed to a terminal, the output is colorized.
-* ACUTest installs a SEH filter to print out uncaught SEH exceptions.
+* Acutest installs a SEH filter to print out uncaught SEH exceptions.

 **Unix specific features:**
 * By default, every unit test is executed as a child process.
 * By default, if the output is directed to a terminal, the output is colorized.

 **C++ specific features:**
-* ACUTest catches C++ exceptions thrown from unit test functions.
+* Acutest catches C++ exceptions thrown from unit test functions.
 Such unit tests are considered to fail.
 * If the exception is derived from `std::exception`, `what()` is written out in the error message.